awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 +  CPU Utilization – Percentage of computer processing capacity used\.

 **Memory**
 + Freeable Memory – How much RAM is available on the DB instance, in megabytes\.
 The red line in the Monitoring tab metrics is marked at 75% for CPU, Memory and Storage Metrics\.
-If instance memory consumption frequently crosses that line, then this indcates that you should check your workload or upgrade your instance\.
+If instance memory consumption frequently crosses that line, then this indicates that you should check your workload or upgrade your instance\.
 +  Swap Usage – How much swap space is used by the DB instance, in megabytes\.

 **Disk space**